cbmi-group/bionetwork_segmentation/README.md

 ![The graphical scheme of our heuristic approach for fluorescence microscopy images](https://github.com/YaoruLuo/bionetwork_segmentation/blob/master/images/Picture1.png)

-We only need to output the probability of foreground since it is the binary image segmentation, we use sigmoid activation function makes sure that mask pixels are in \[0, 1\] range.
+We only need to output the probability of the foreground pixels for the binary image segmentation, so we use sigmoid activation function makes sure that mask pixels are in \[0, 1\] range.

 ---